annatolchynska/hangman/README.md

 ### HOW TO PLAY
 The word to guess is shown by a row of dashes representing each letter of the word.
 If the player suggests a letter which occurs in the word, the letter appears in the correct position.
 If the suggested letter does not occur in the word, the computer adds one element of a hanged stick figure as a tally mark.
-The player may, at any time, attempt to guess the whole word.Generally, the game ends once the word is guessed, or if the stick figure is complete — signifying that all guesses have been used.
+The player may, at any time, attempt to guess the whole word.
+Generally, the game ends once the word is guessed, or if the stick figure is complete — signifying that all guesses have been used.